MRUTYUNJAYAMOHANTY/Web-development-complete-guide/Node JS/README.md

 npm i nodemon --save > will install as production dependency npm i nodemon --save-dev > will install as development dependency npm i nodemon -g > will install globally
+To work with launch.json npm i nodemon -g is mandatory